-Which brings me to pumps and a particular circumstance.
-I can tell this now that he's gone.
+Which brings me to pumps, and a particular circumstance.
+I can tell this story because

-Smokey is currently on the other side of the lawn, but when he was with us, he was magnificent in his thick-headedness.
-As is the case with some in this trade, Smokey was born with the entire world's knowledge already in his head and didn't feel he ever had to ask for advice.
+Smokey is currently on the other side of the lawn.
+But when he was with us, he was magnificent in his thick-headedness.
+As is the case with some in this trade, Smokey was born with the entire world's knowledge already in his head, and he didn't think he ever had to ask for advice.
 He would take on heating jobs with the total confidence that comes with a thick skull, and when things went south, he would continue to move in the wrong direction because that is the nature of a man who already knows everything.
-Physics, biology and mathematics mean nothing to such men.
+Physics, biology, and mathematics mean nothing to such men.

 Smokey used one match in the morning to get himself lit off and this was only because he had to sleep for a bit at night.
 If he could have kept last night's last cigarette burning through the wee hours, he would have used its still-glowing butt to get himself going at first light, but no one makes such a cigarette, so he used the one match and sucked smoke all day, as though it was a religious calling.